russmiles/life-preserver-introductory-article-developer-magazine/README.md

 While I don't necessarily see the layered architecture dying anytime soon, I think we need a better approach that actually helps us organise our components and ends up being a true and comprehendible reflection of the actual structure of our software.

-As a starting point, consider your software conceptually as an island, so following the stereotypically desert island we'll make our software a circle:
+As a starting point, consider your software conceptually as an island, so following the stereotypically desert island we'll make our software a couple of circles:

 TBD Picture of a circle from the tool.